bavovanachte/mh-guide-contributions/fort-rox-WIP.md

 ## Summary:

-Fort Rox is the area in Varmint valley following Fort Rox and Gnawnian Express Station, and keeps with the Wild West theme.
+Fort Rox is the area in Varmint valley following Claw Shot City and Gnawnian Express Station, and keeps with the Wild West theme.
 You're building and upgrading a fort by day in order to properly defend it against hordes of mice by night.

 The area is really all about the fort upgrades.
 Even with better than average traps, you'll have some lousy catchrates